wp-plugins/gotmls/readme.txt

 5. The Quarantine showing threats that have been fix already.

 == Changelog ==

+= 3.07.27 =
+* Fixed a session bug in the progress bar related to the last release.

 = 3.07.26 =
 * Fixed a session bug that conflicted with jigoshop.
 (Thanks dragonflyfla)